dbulk/blocks-for-gina/readme.md

  - Consider putting music buttons in settings
  - mobile: better layout esp. ui, disable preview with touch
  - reset button for settings
- - could do better with responsive layout (esp. for settings)...
+ - could do better with responsive layout (settings, scoreboard)...

 ### Optimization
  - optimize render with blockdirty or column dirty...or even tiling